Wp4b Photo White Wp4b Photo White

 How to get there

-Field Research Centre (FRC) - Zetellaan 52, 3630 Maasmechelen (Belgium)
+Postal address of Ecotron and of Field Research Centre of UHasselt: Zetellaan 52, 3630 Maasmechelen (Belgium)

-GPS Coordinates: Latitude 51.0000457 Longitude 5.7042895
+Driving directions: GPS Coordinates: Latitude 51.0000457 Longitude 5.7042895.

-To reach the FRC, take exit 33 on the E314 highway (Brussels - Aachen) and follow the signs ‘Maasmechelen Leisure Valley’ on a route that follows the canal for some kilometers.
+The Ecotron and Field Research Centre (FRC) of UHasselt are located at Terhills, the main gate of the National Park Hoge Kempen.
+To reach it, take exit 33 on the E314 highway (Brussels - Aachen) and follow the signs ‘Maasmechelen Leisure Valley’ on a route that follows the canal for some kilometers.
 Keep following this road across tree roundabouts until the signs 'PARKING EUROSCOOP' and 'TERHILLS' indicate the parking lot.
-Continue the rest of the way (300m) walking trough the French Garden.
+Continue the rest of the way (300m) walking through the French Garden.
 You'll find the Field Research Centre on your left side.
+The Ecotron facility is located directly behind the Field Research Center.
+Offices of the Ecotron researchers and technicians are located in the Field Research Center."

 Jobs and internships